CES Letter

 A Letter to a CES Director, later renamed CES Letter, is an open letter critical of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 In 2012, Jeremy Runnells began to experience doubts over his faith.
-A director of institute of the LDS Church's Church Educational System (CES) asked him to write his concerns, and in response Runnells sent an 84-page letter with his concerns and criticisms of the LDS Church.
+An institute director of the LDS Church's Church Educational System (CES) asked him to write his concerns, and in response Runnells sent an 84-page letter with his concerns and criticisms of the LDS Church.
 After not receiving a response, in April 2013 he posted his letter on the internet.
 The letter spread throughout the Mormon blogosphere and LDS Church communities and became one of the most influential sites providing the catalyst for many people leaving the LDS Church and resigning their membership.

 The publicity from the CES Letter led Runnells to found the CES Letter Foundation, for which donations and paperback sales have allowed the CES Letter project to grow into a full-time career.

 Background

 According to Runnells, after attending a fireside by Marlin K. Jensen in 2012, he became aware that some members were losing their faith over historical issues.
-After investigation, Runnells learned about and was disturbed by Joseph Smith's marriages to already-married women and some historical criticisms of the Book of Abraham.
+After investigation, Runnells learned about and was disturbed by Joseph Smith's marriages to already-married women and criticism of the Book of Abraham.
 "I began to have these feelings of betrayal.
 I wasn't the village idiot.
 I read books—a lot of the approved books.
 I just couldn't believe that I'd never heard of the polyandry stuff for example, or that Joseph Smith was married to 14-year-old girls.
 It just really shocked me."

 Runnells' grandfather put him in contact with a CES institute director who suggested he write a letter with a list of his concerns.
 In March 2013, Runnells posted a rough draft of his letter on Reddit asking for feedback.
 In April, he shared the revised version he had sent to the CES director.
 The letter was well-received on Reddit, with many saying they wanted to show it to friends and family.